 Paper Strip Monogram Art

-We love when a simple craft can also be a fun gift!
+We love it when a simple craft can also be a fun gift!
 That's the deal with this idea from Mer Mag, where you use a simple material (paper!) to form the initial of someone you love.
-Easy-peasy and oh-so-pleasing.
+Easy-peasy.
 Get the instructions here.

 DIY "I Love You" Pillowcase